rosedu/techblog/_posts/2012-08-18-tracing-processes-for-fun-and-profit.md

 and fourth section), how directory entries are read (fifth section) and how the output is written to the output (sixth section).

-As you see, each line presents a syscall giving information about all parameters and the return value of the call.
+As you can see, each line presents a syscall, giving information about all parameters and the return value of the call.

 ### How Is This Useful?

-Only by looking at the output lines can we quickly find out why our process doesn’t behave as expected or what it does behind the scenes.
+Only by looking at the output lines, can we quickly find out why our process doesn’t behave as expected or what it does behind the scenes.
 Let us see some examples.